-Onboard AC97 Audio Controller [Auto] Onboard AC97 Modem Controller [Auto]
+Onboard AC97 Audio Controller [Auto]

-[Auto] allows the BIOS to detect whether you are using any modem/audio device.
-If a modem/audio device is detected, the onboard modem/audio controller is enabled; if no modem/audio device is detected, the controller is disabled.
-If there are conflicts with the onboard modem/audio controller, set the appropriate field to [Disabled].
+[Auto] allows the BIOS to detect whether you are using any audio device.
+If an audio device is detected, the onboard audio controller is enabled; if no audio device is detected, the controller is disabled.
+If there are conflicts with the onboard audio controller, set this field to [Disabled].
 Configuration options: [Disabled] [Auto]